mycargus/watir-docker-grid/README.md

 ## Setup

-By default this project will use [a bare-bones Sinatra web app](https://github.com/mycargus/hello_docker_world) as the app under test (AUT).
+By default this project will use [a bare-bones Sinatra web app](https://github.com/mycargus/hello_docker_world) as the system under test (SUT).

 If you'd like to see this project in action before adding your app, go ahead and skip to the ["How do I execute the tests?"](https://github.com/mycargus/docker-grid-watir/blob/master/README.md#how-do-i-execute-the-tests) section.

 ### Where do I add my app?

-Add the docker image of the AUT to the `docker-compose.yml` file under the `web` service container.
+Add the docker image of the SUT to the `docker-compose.yml` file under the `web` service container.

-If you're using `dinghy` or `dory`, be sure to define the AUT's virtual URL (a default is provided).
+If you're using `dinghy` or `dory`, be sure to define the SUT's virtual URL (a default is provided).
 For example:

 ```
 web: